MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 ### Custom fields table

-* **Custom fields** are displayed on this page below the optional fields.
+* **Custom fields** appear on this page below the optional fields.
 Custom fields are optional attributes you can create.
 Select a column from your source.csv file.
 Name the column, select the data type, set the [validity threshold](#set-validity-threshold-for-custom-fields), and then select the report option.

 ### Columns in the fields tables